-Also during the hearing, Planning Commission recommended that a precedent condition be added to the findings requiring ODOT to install "No Firearms Activities" signs at the entrance to the quarry to deter the public from shooting firearms within the quarry site.
-This is included in Subsequent Condition #6, below.
+During the public hearing on November 19, 2015, the Planning Commission recommended that a precedent condition be added to the findings requiring ODOT to install "No Firearms Activities" signs at the entrance to the quarry to deter the public from shooting firearms within the quarry site.
+This is included in Subsequent Condition #5, below.